 - You need a good portfolio of design work to get into college or university and also later when applying for jobs, to show how you developed your ideas.

 - You may be required to have a driving licence.

-All applications to Art Schools (Duncan of Jordanstone at the University of Dundee, Edinburgh College of Art at the University of Edinburgh, Glasgow School of Art and Gray's School of Art at Robert Gordon's University) are through UCAS, with some courses having a closing date of 15th January and others having the closing date of 24th March.
+All applications to Art Schools (Duncan of Jordanstone at the University of Dundee, Edinburgh College of Art at the University of Edinburgh, Glasgow School of Art and Gray's School of Art at Robert Gordon's University) are through UCAS.
+Apply by 15 January in the year of proposed entry.

 Because product designers are needed in all types of industry, there are job opportunities throughout the country.
 However, many design consultancies are in large cities, particularly in London and south east England.